-Customer Contact Specialist (CCQ1) Technical Certificate of Credit
+Customer Contact Specialist, TCC (CCQ1) Technical Certificate of Credit

 Purpose: The Customer Contact Specialist Certificate program is designed to introduce the student to a variety of customer service settings.